fbreitwieser/krakenuniq/README.md

 ./install_krakenhll -c g++-8
 ```

-### Installing Jellfish v1.1.11
+### Installing Jellyfish v1.1.11

 Currently, KrakenHLL build depends depends on Jellyfish v1.1.11 .
-To install Jellfish alongside KrakenHLL, use the `-j` flag for the `install_krakenhll.sh` script.
+To install Jellyfish alongside KrakenHLL, use the `-j` flag for the `install_krakenhll.sh` script.
 Alternatively, you can specify the Jellyfish path to `krakenhll` with `krakenhll --jellyfish-bin /usr/bin/jellyfish1`.

 ### Building a microbial nt database